mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 * Azure Virtual Machine (VM).
   * Minimum size recommendation = **Standard D4 v3 (4 vcpus, 16 GiB memory).**
   * A minimum of 24GB available storage for the `/var/lib/docker` directory.
+    * If creating your VM through the Azure portal (and not via our [guide](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation)), you may have insufficient disk space by default.
+See the [Microsoft docs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/expand-os-disk) for further info.

-* The following utilities must be installed on the VM:
+* The following services must be installed on the VM:
   * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   * [Docker](https://docs.docker.com/install/) (v19.03.5 or higher)
   * [Docker Compose for Linux](https://docs.docker.com/compose/install/#install-compose) (v1.25.0 or higher)

-For guidance on how to create a suitable VM with all utilities installed, see our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide.
-For guidance on how to install these utilities only, see our [Azure VM preparation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep) guide.

 ### Info you will require